Euro zone yields fall as ECB, central banks begin bond-buying

 By John Geddie

-LONDON, March 9 (Reuters) - Euro zone bond yields fell on Monday as the European Central Bank and the bloc’s national central banks began buying bonds under a one trillion euro money-printing programme.
+LONDON, March 9 (Reuters) - Euro zone bond yields fell on Monday as the European Central Bank and the bloc’s national central banks began buying bonds under a 1 trillion euro money-printing programme.

-Core debt led a broad-based rally as traders said German, Belgian, Finnish, Austrian, Dutch and French central banks were among those to which they had already sold bonds though they said sizes were relatively modest.
+Belgian debt led a broad-based rally as traders said its central bank was among those to which they had already sold bonds.

-The ECB says it will spend 60 billion euros a month buying mostly government bonds until September 2016 or until euro zone inflation is pushed back towards its target of just under 2 percent.
+The ECB said it had started purchases under the quantitative easing programme, alongside national central banks.
+It has pledged to spend 60 billion euros a month buying mostly government bonds until September 2016 or until euro zone inflation is pushed back towards its target of just under 2 percent.

-“It was the core and semi-core central banks that were the most visible early on this morning in terms of activity and that is where we have seen the most impact on prices,” Cantor Fitzgerald senior analyst, Owen Callan, said.

-“But they have been mindful and they don’t want to have too much impact on the market.”
+“It is clear they are in and buying,” said Lyn Graham-Taylor, a strategist at Rabobank.

-German 10-year yields - the bloc’s benchmark - fell 9 basis points (bps) to 0.31 percent, while Dutch and French equivalents fell 9-10 bps to 0.35 percent and 0.54 percent respectively.
-Belgian yields were also 9 down bps at 0.55 percent.
+German 10-year yields -- the bloc’s benchmark -- fell 6 basis points to 0.34 percent, while Dutch and French equivalents fell 7 bps to 0.38 percent and 0.57 percent respectively.
+Belgian yields fell the most, down 8 bps at 0.56 percent.

-Euro bond dealers said buying was across maturities, and included debt with negative yields.
-Sizes ranged from 10-25 million euros, according to two traders, while a third said Germany’s Bundesbank was asking for price quotes for 30-year Bunds in sizes of 20-25 million euros.

-“It has just started, they seem to be taking it pretty easy but they have one and a half years to implement this programme,” said one of the dealers.
+Traders said they had sold bonds to the national central banks of each of those countries.

-Yields on low-rated debt, expected to have the most potential to perform under the quantitative easing (QE) programme, slightly lagged the rally seen in these top-rated bonds.
+Yields on low-rated debt, expected to have the most potential to perform under QE, slightly lagged the rally seen in these top-rated bonds.

 Greece was the only country not to see borrowing costs fall, as euro zone officials played down reform plans submitted by Athens to its international creditors in a bid to secure urgently needed funds.